rubymonsters/webapps-for-beginners/source/02-libraries/03-bundler.md

 The `Gemfile` and `Gemfile.lock` files are part of your code, and can be shared with other developers.
-When they download your code, and run `bundle install` themselves they'll get exactly the same gem versions that you also have.
+When they download your code, and run `bundle install` themselves, they'll get exactly the same gem versions that you also have.

 You can think of Rubygems of a tool to install gems on your computer.
 Over time this may result in a collection of lots and lots of gems in various versions